trentanater77/wrapper/AUTH_SETUP.md

-# ChatSpheres Authentication Setup Guide
+# Tivoq Authentication Setup Guide

-This guide explains how to configure Supabase authentication for the ChatSpheres Video Sphere (Netlify/HTML) to share sessions across `chatspheres.com` and `sphere.chatspheres.com`.
+This guide explains how to configure Supabase authentication for the Tivoq app (Netlify/HTML).

 ## What's Been Implemented

 ✅ **Authentication Modal** - Sign up, sign in, and Google OAuth
-✅ **Cross-Subdomain Cookies** - Sessions persist across `.chatspheres.com`
+✅ **Cross-Subdomain Cookies** - Sessions persist across `.tivoq.com`
 ✅ **Supabase Integration** - Full auth flow with PKCE
 ✅ **Guest Mode** - Users can continue without signing in
 ✅ **OAuth Callback Handler** - Netlify function for Google redirect